-It is just over 4 hours drive from Sunny Norfolk, so neither Asa or I fancied a very early start, so we booked into a Travel Lodge, 10 minutes away from the park, which meant we were there when the park opened, there is a Drayton manor Hotel onsite, but they were fully booked, so we will have to give that a try next time we visit.
+It is just over 4 hours drive from Sunny Norfolk, so neither Asa or I fancied a very early start, so we booked into a Travelodge, 10 minutes away from the park.
+This meant we were there when the park opened, there is a Drayton manor Hotel onsite, but they were fully booked, so we will have to give that a try next time we visit.

 East Anglia broke up for school holidays on 31st March, meaning we have two weeks before Easter and they go back to school the day after the bank holiday, but for once it worked in our favour, as we appeared to be the only ones and the children didn’t have to queue for anything, in fact a few rides they went straight back on!

 For those of you that have yet to visit Drayton Manor, it is located in Tamworth, Staffordshire, it consists of lots of different rides and attractions for tiny people through to the adults.
 It has a zoo within the park and the very popular Thomas Land.
 The entire park is very well spread out and there was so much to do, you really need two days!

 First, we headed straight to the Wild West Shootout, the children adored Buzz Laser Blast at Disney, so we knew this would be a hit, and it was, all of the family enjoyed trying to beat each others scores, and it reminded me of when I used to go to the arcades as a child and my dad used to do the shooting game, although when he hit the target the man used to fire a water pistol at us…

 Next they went on the Drunken Barrels minus Viggo, Eowyn and I, as Viggo was too small and Eowyn didn’t know if she would like it, however after watching them all, she did go on later in the day.
 I am not a fan of things that just continually spin, so you will never catch me on them or anything similar, give me an upside down ride anyday!